Who is on The Graham Norton Show this week?

-The friends for this week’s episode of The Graham Norton present have been introduced, with a stellar line-up that features not simply two Harry Potter stars but additionally a ’00s musical legend.
+The friends for this week’s episode of The Graham Norton present have been introduced, with a stellar line-up that features not simply two Harry Potter stars but in addition a ’00s musical legend.

 Showing on the BBC’s flagship lighthearted speak present are the Boy Who Lived himself Daniel Radcliffe and the outrageous Miriam Margolyes, who performed Hogwarts’ Herbology professor Pomona Sprout within the magical franchise.